Guidelines and Policies

 Open access, copyright and self-archiving policies

-Authors of articles published by Animal Reproduction retain copyright of their work licensing under the Creative Commons Attribution License, which allows articles to be re-used and re-distributed without restriction, as long as the original work is correctly cited.
+Authors of articles published by Animal Reproduction retain copyright of their work without restrictions, licensing it under the Creative Commons Attribution License, which allows articles to be re-used and re-distributed without restriction, as long as the original work is correctly cited.

 Animal Reproduction encourages Authors to self archive accepted manuscripts by posting them in personal blogs, institutional repositories and scientific social medias, as well as on their personal social medias, as long as the full citation to the journal website version is included.